{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 Unfortunately, not all journals' websites are supported.
 If you know how to code, check out the code of the bookmarklet on GitHub and extend it to support more journals!
 In this light it might be worth updating the bookmark in your browser from time to time to benefit from possible improvements.

-'Top references' are the most cited references by the input articles that are still missing, thus they have high in-degrees.
-In order to create the local citation network, this web apps attempts to retrieve reference-lists from all input articles (usually some are missed, see completeness) and then orders these references by the number of local incoming citations (in-degree, see network).
-Some of these references might be among the input articles, depending on how connected they are.
-However, some of them usually aren't among the input articles and then become 'Top references'.
+'Top Cited' are the most cited references by the Seed Articles that are still missing, thus they have high in-degrees.
+In order to create the local citation network, this web apps attempts to retrieve reference-lists from all Seed Articles (usually some are missed, see completeness) and then orders these references by the number of local incoming citations (in-degree, see network).
+Some of these references might be among the Seed Articles, depending on how connected they are.
+However, some of them usually aren't among the Seed Articles and then become 'Top Cited'.

-Keep in mind that because of the nature of this approach, 'Top references' are generally older than the input articles.
+Keep in mind that because of the nature of this approach, 'Top Cited' are generally older than the Seed Articles.
 This can help identifying seminal papers of the field but not newer state-of-the-art research.
-In order to identify newer articles, see 'Top citations'.
+In order to identify newer articles, see 'Top Citing'.

-'Top citations' are citing the most input articles, thus they have high out-degrees.
-They are generally newer than the input articles.
+'Top Citing' are citing the most Seed Articles, thus they have high out-degrees.
+They are generally newer than the Seed Articles.
 Local Citation Network currently supports this feature with the APIs of OpenAlex (OA), Semantic Scholar (S2) and OpenCitations (OC).

 How to read the citation network?

 Zoom by scrolling and pan by dragging.
 Each node (= vertex) represents an article.
 They are ordered by year from top (newer) to bottom (older), with each year colored differently.
 Alternatively, nodes can also be colored by the article's journal in 'network settings'.
-The size of the nodes depends on the sum of their 'in-degree', the number of citations the paper received from the input articles, and their 'out-degree', the number of input articles they cite.
+The size of the nodes depends on the sum of their 'in-degree', the number of citations the paper received from the Seed Articles, and their 'out-degree', the number of Seed Articles they cite.
 The local 'in-degree' is not always proportional to the global citation count.
-Input articles are circle-shaped (●), except for the source article (if applicable), which is diamond-shaped (◆).
-Up-pointing triangles (▲) represent 'Top references', which are cited by the input articles.
-Down-pointing triangles (▼) are 'Top citations', which are citing the input articles.
+Seed Articles are circle-shaped (●), except for the source article (if applicable), which is diamond-shaped (◆).
+Up-pointing triangles (▲) represent 'Top Cited', which are cited by the Seed Articles.
+Down-pointing triangles (▼) are 'Top Citing', which are citing the Seed Articles.

 Each edge (= link / arrow) represents a reference and citation at the same time: They are references (=outgoing citations) for their source nodes and (incoming) citations for their target nodes.
 Usually papers can only cite older papers, hence edges tend to point downwards (or sidewards for citations of the same year).
 Technically a citation network is a directed acyclic graph.